• A hard or soft landing for the economy?

 Opportunities

-New opportunities/new markets—The outbreak of COVID-19 has presented a unique set of challenges.
-It also provides businesses with a unique opportunity to differentiate and develop new markets.
+New opportunities/new markets—The outbreak of COVID-19 presented a unique set of challenges.
+It also provided businesses with a unique opportunity to differentiate and develop new markets.
 By some estimates, technology has been pulled forward two to three years and new products and services are in high demand.
-Prevalent themes include the increased use of technology, home improvement, home ownership, plus products and services that facilitate working from home.
+Despite a push for a return to the workplace, many people are resisting that pressure and continue to advocate for flexible work policies.
+The ongoing demand for remote work opportunities increases the demand for technologies that can facilitate a world of geographically distanced employees.
+In addition, a shortage of labor is leading companies to invest in technology to boost productivity, automate processes, and adapt to the lack of labor supply.

 The emergence of new technologies—The convergence of cloud computing, significant increases in computing power and the advent of the smartphone have created a connected world in which new technologies change the way we live.
-This convergence has created investment opportunities centered around long-term themes in which disruptive companies can capture high levels of market share in a relatively short period of time.
+This convergence has created investment opportunities centered around long-term themes such as cloud computing, artificial intelligence, and Big Data.

 The evolution of finance—Technological advancements are disrupting traditional methods of banking, finance, and transfers of cash.
 We are experiencing a global shift from paper currency to electronic payments fueled by the popularity of credit and debit cards, as well as the emergence of cryptocurrencies.
 Online payment systems facilitating money transfers, e-commerce, buy-now-pay-later arrangements, and electronic bill paying services are also experiencing strong demand.
 This shift is still in its early stages and is expected to have a long runway as it is occurring across both the developed and the developing economies.
 In the coming years, blockchain technology may become a significant disruptor in the finance industry with opportunities for new entrants while creating risks for the firms that currently dominate this space.